connorkauf/simulicore/README.md

 1. Open the terminal

 2. Clone the repo

    ```sh
    git clone git@github.com:connorkauf/CompactSuite.git
    cd CompactSuite
    ```

    For the purposes of this document, the top directory is marked as `compact_suite_root`

-3. Open file
+4. Open file

    ```sh
    <compact_suite_root>/3rd/mkl.lin.cmake
    ```

    and set paths `MKL_ROOT` and `ICC_ROOT` to point to your installed copy of **Intel MKL** and **Intel Compiler** respectively.

+   For more information, check this [MKL Linking Guide](3rd/mkl.md).

    <a name="linux-step4"></a>
-4. Choose a build directory `build_dir` and use cmake command to configure the project
+6. Choose a build directory `build_dir` and use cmake command to configure the project

    ```sh
    cmake -S <compact_suite_root> -B <build_dir>
    ```

    For extra configuration options see section [Extra configuration arguments](#extra-configuration-arguments) further below.

-6. Go to `build_dir`
+7. Go to `build_dir`

    ```sh
    cd <build_dir>
    ```

-7. Compile and install
+9. Compile and install

    ```sh
    make
    make install